python/mypy/docs/source/config_file.rst

     a list of available :ref:`PEP 561 packages <installed-packages>`.
 Defaults to the executable used to run mypy.

-``no_silence_site_packages`` (boolean, default False)
+``no_silence_site_packages`` (bool, default False)
-    By default, mypy will suppress any error messages generated within PEP 561 compliant packages.
-Settin this to True will disable this behavior.
+    Enables reporting error messages generated within PEP 561 compliant packages.
+    Those error messages are suppressed by default, since you are usually not able to control errors in 3rd party code.

 ``mypy_path`` (string)
     Specifies the paths to use, after trying the paths from ``MYPYPATH`` environment